digitaldesigner/2weeks.ai/content/day-02.md

 You can interrupt a response at any time by hitting the ⏹️ stop button and sending a new message.

 AI remembers the context within a chat, so you don’t have to rephrase everything from scratch.
 Just respond naturally, ask follow-up questions, and let the conversation flow!
-You can even challenge or ask for elborations, just like you would in a human conversation, **like:**
+You can even challenge or ask for elaborations, just like you would in a human conversation, **like:**

 > Can you give me a few more options?